When To Forward Face Car Seat – Right Age & Safety Rules

+Knowing the right age for facing forward car seat is one of the first steps in keeping your child safe on the road.
 You may have done your research on the best baby carrier, best stroller, and cradle.
-After all, you would want your child to have nothing but the best.
-But you could have forgotten about a very important must-have for your munchkin.
+After all, you want your child to have nothing but the best.
+But you may have overlooked one very important must-have for your munchkin: a car seat.
 Did you know that kids, too, need a specially designed car seat?
-Yes, it’s very crucial to pick the right one, and no, you cannot do without a car seat.
+Yes, it’s crucial to choose the right one, and no, you cannot do without it.
 After all, it’s better to be safe than sorry, right?
-If you are planning to travel with your infant, car safety will be your topmost priority.
-As an infant’s body is fragile, and the force of a crash can cause serious injury.
-Therefore, a car seat is a must for the safety of your child.
-But to make sure that your little one stays safe in a car, it’s important that you learn about car seat safety, do comprehensive research on car seats before buying one for your baby, and know how to make your child sit in a car seat.
+If you’re planning to travel with your infant, car safety will be your topmost priority.
+To keep your little one protected, it’s important to understand car seat safety guidelines, including when it is safe to switch rear facing to forward facing car seat, so you know exactly how to make your child sit in a car seat.

 What Is the Difference Between a Forward-Facing and Rear-Facing Car Seat?

 Forward-facing car seats face the front of the car and are meant for children older than two.
 Rear-facing car seats face the back of the car.
-They are meant for babies who are under two years of age and weigh less than 13.5 kgs and are less than 3 feet tall.
-Rear-facing car seats are at an angle of 45 degrees and provide maximum safety to infants and toddlers.
-The seat attaches to the back seat of the car, with the car’s seat belt and has safety harnesses to keep the baby in place.
+They are meant for babies who are under two years of age and weigh less than 13.5 kg and are less than 3 feet tall.
+Rear-facing car seats are at an angle of 45 degrees and provide maximum safety to infants and toddlers (1).
+The seat attaches to the back seat of the car, with the car’s seat belt and has safety harnesses to keep the baby in place (2).

 Why Choose a Rear-Facing Car Seat for Young Babies?

-A rear-facing car seat is important for infants and toddlers, according to crash test data by the car manufacturer.
+A rear-facing car seat is important for infants and toddlers, according to crash test data by the car manufacturer (2).
 This is because infants and toddlers have underdeveloped neck muscles which cannot withstand the force of a crash in case of a collision.

 When Can Your Child Face Forward in a Car Seat?

-You can make your child sit face forward in a car seat, once they are two years of age or older, and once they have outgrown the height and weight limits of a rear-facing car seat.
-This is typically at a height of 3 feet and a weight of 13.5 kgs.
+One of the most common questions new parents ask is when can you turn car seat forward.
+While it may be tempting to make the switch early, a child should generally sit facing forward only after they are at least two years old and have exceeded the rear-facing height and weight limits (1) (3).
+This is typically at a height of 3 feet and a weight of 13.5 kg.

 Some babies may cry or get cranky in a rear-facing car seat.
 However, it is in their best interest to remain in a rear-facing seat as this gives them the best chance of survival in case of a car crash.